 I have since been approached by this patient and was given excellent feedback regarding the treatment; a very satisfied patient.

 Patient 3 – This patient did not arrive at his appointment so in order to make full use of my time in clinic, I shadowed another student and assisted in the diagnostic process of a knee injury.

-From the subjective and objective assessments, we arrived at the same suggestion of a meniscus injury; most notably because of the painful palpation of the Tibiofemoral joint line, which has a sensitivity of 63-87% (Howell et al., 2014) and a positive Thessaly’s test.
+From the subjective and objective assessments, we arrived at the same suggestion of a meniscus injury; most notably because of the painful palpation of the Tibiofemoral joint line, which has a sensitivity of 63-87% (Howell, Kumar, Patel and Tom, 2014) and a positive Thessaly’s test.

 A combination of the Apply’s compression, Grind and McMurray’s test were all negative, but due to their low sensitivity and early stage of this patient’s injury, we wanted to perform another more function test to try and reproduce the pain symptoms and therefore a Thessaly’s was performed, showing a positive result.